Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Discussion

-In this manuscript, we study the influence of smaller Hessian eigenvalues and corresponding eigendirections, which are often overlooked in discussions about the characteristics of a minimum in optimization landscapes.
-Previous research primarily focuses on the role of larger Hessian eigenvalues in defining crucial properties of a minimum \cite{Gur-Ari.2018, Sabanayagam.2023}.
-Our work raises the question of the potential impact of the lower-than-expected weight variance in flat directions, which we argue are significant in this scenarios.
-We propose that this reduced variance might enhance the stability of a minimum, particularly given the substantial difference in the number of flat and steep directions, as illustrated in \cref{sec:appendix_hessian_eigenvalues}.
-This suggests that the observed reduction in variance helps explain why SGD exploration predominantly focuses on a limited subspace of Hessian eigenvectors with higher curvature, as reported in prior studies \cite{Gur-Ari.2018, Xie.2021}.
+In this manuscript, we examine the influence of smaller Hessian eigenvalues, which are often overlooked in discussions of minima characteristics in optimization landscapes.
+While prior work has focused on larger eigenvalues, we highlight the impact of reduced weight variance in flat directions.
+This observed reduction may help explain why SGD exploration predominantly occurs within a limited subspace of Hessian eigenvectors with higher curvature, as reported in previous studies \cite{Gur-Ari.2018, Xie.2021}.

-To further substantiate this argument, we examine the impact of weight variance on the additional training error.
-In a simplified scenario with a quadratic loss for a Hessian eigenvector direction with eigenvalue $\lambda_i$ and Gaussian weight fluctuations of variance $\sigma_{\theta, i}^2$, the expected loss variance due to fluctuations is $l_{{\rm fluct}, i} = \frac{1}{2}\lambda_i\sigma_{\theta, i}^2$.
-Although the contribution of flat directions to the total fluctuation of the loss $l_{\rm fluct} = \sum_i l_{{\rm fluct}, i}$ is reduced by their small Hessian eigenvalues, this is counterbalanced by their abundance.
-Analyzing the 5,000 largest Hessian eigenvalues of the LeNet, we find that our variance prediction leads to a 62\% reduction in loss fluctuation compared to the constant weight variance assumption, despite only affecting the smaller Hessian eigenvalues.
-We note that this effect would only be stronger if we also considered the remaining 132,000 Hessian eigendirections.

-Furthermore, we argue that flat directions are significant for generalization, a point elaborated in \cref{sec:appendix_hessian_projection}.
-Our investigation of LeNet's test accuracy, following the decomposition of neural network weights in the Hessian eigenbasis, reveals compelling insights.
-Omitting the projection of the weight vector onto the top 35 eigenvectors only reduces test accuracy from 63\% to 54\%.
-Excluding the top 5,000 eigenvectors, as identified in our analysis, leads to a further drop to 44\%.
-The accuracy only falls to 10\%, akin to random guessing, after discarding around 7,000 eigenvectors.
-These findings underscore the relevance of small Hessian eigenvalues and weight variances for controlling fluctuations in the magnitude of weights, thereby affirming the importance of weight fluctuations in these flat directions.